bcc-code/bcc-design-documentation/TokensREADME.md

 There may be other object naming problems with other objects - to fix those update tokens in a way that they match the tailwind supported naming convention from the source: https://night-tailwindcss.vercel.app/docs/theme

 Items that will be not recognised and require renaming: "sizing".

+## Automatization
+I have not recognised the topic yet, but in my opinion adding a script :  "yarn build:tailwind" to the CI/CD to the package build process will automatically transform the given tokens values.